RhysTyler112/Back-End-Development-Project/README.md

 # User Experience

-A local gym "Onyx Gym" required a website so new and current memebers can booked on to the classes that they offer
+A local gym "Onyx Gym" required a website so new and current members can booked on to the classes that they offer
 <br><br>

 ## Owners Goals